Nicolapps/oslo/docs/pages/reference/oauth2/OAuth2Client/createAuthorizationURL.md

   - `codeVerifier`: Code verifier for PKCE flow
   - `codeChallengeMethod` (default: `"S256"`): Ignored if `codeVerifier` is undefined
   - `scopes`: An array of scopes
+  - `hostedDomain`: The domain of a Google Cloud organization (e.g. `mycollege.edu`) for which the login experience is optimized (see the [Google documentation](https://developers.google.com/accounts/docs/OAuth2Login#hd-param)).

 ## Example